pszemraj/textsum/README.md

 #### EFficient Inference

-Some methods of reducing memory usage including loading the model in 8-bit precision via LLM.int8, and using the `--tf32` flag to use TensorFloat32 precision.
+Some methods of reducing memory usage _if you have compatible hardware_ include loading the model in 8-bit precision via [LLM.int8](https://arxiv.org/abs/2208.07339) and using the `--tf32` flag to use TensorFloat32 precision.
 See the [transformers docs](https://huggingface.co/docs/transformers/perf_infer_gpu_one#efficient-inference-on-a-single-gpu) for more details on how this works.

 To use these options, use the `-8bit` and `--tf32` flags when using the CLI: